Edventure-park/Main-Website/README.md

 All PRs should be reviewed and resolved within 5 days of submission.

 ### Deployed on CloudFlare
-The Planto-Mart platform is deployed on Cloudflare for improved security, performance, and scalability.
+The Edventure-Park Main-Website is deployed on Cloudflare for improved security, performance, and scalability.